coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_clam_or_bubba](#interact_clam_or_bubba)

 ### Description
 Handles interactions with objects like Clams or Bubbas, which can damage Mario or, in Bubba's case, eat Mario.
 If Bubba eats Mario, it triggers a unique "caught" action.
-Otherwise, it deals damage and knockback if hit by a Clam.
-Useful for underwater hazards and special enemy behaviors
+Otherwise, it deals damage and knockback if hit by a Clam

 ### Lua Example
 `local integerValue = interact_clam_or_bubba(m, interactType, o)`